onap/archived-externalapi-nbi/docs/offeredapis/index.rst

 API at a glance:
 Only high level information are provided - swagger is documented.

-It is possible to use POST operation to create new serviceOrder in nbi and triggers service provisioning.
+It is possible to use POST operation to create new serviceOrder in NBI and triggers service provisioning.
 GET operation is also available to retrieve one service order by providing id or a list of service order.
 For this release, only a subset of criteria is available:

 •	externalId
 •	state